Kuratoro/zk.zettel.page/how-to-edit.md

   *  URL's must be enclosed in angle brackets to be formatted as a link `<url-example>`
 * `<file-name.md>` -- This links to the zettel "file-name.md"
 * Full list of features supported by neuron, [see here](https://neuron.zettel.page/2011404.html)
-* To add headings to your zettel start from level 2 (`## Heading`) headers, as level 1 heading is used for the zettel title.
+* To add headings to your zettel start from level 2 (`## Heading`) headers, as level 1 heading is used for the Zettel title.